wangbanban17/wangbanban17.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Homepage of a non-white historian working
+subtitle: Homepage of a non-white historian

 profile:
   align: right